Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (5, 2)
 ```

-This is the power of multiaxis indexing in NumPy arrays.
+This is the power of multidimensional indexing in NumPy arrays.
 If we have a list of
 lists of elements, or a list of lists of lists of elements, and so on, we can
 index things at any "nesting level" equally easily.
 There is a small,
-reasonable restriction, namely that each "level" (dimension) of lists (axis)
+reasonable restriction, namely that each "level" of lists (axis)
 must have the same number of elements.
 This restriction is reasonable because
 in the real world, data tends to be tabular, like bowling scores, meaning each
 axis will naturally have the same number of elements (and even if this weren't